 Mine for Gold at Eldorado Canyon

 This place is rich in silver and gold mines.
-This place was discovered after the American civil war.
+This place was discovered after the American Civil War.
 It is an excellent place to learn more about history.

-Explore Fremont Street
+Fremont Street Experience

 Outdoors Things To Do Off The Strip In Las Vegas